SPWR Bronstein, Gewirtz & Grossman LLC Announces that SunPower Corporation Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, Nov.
-10, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against SunPower Corporation ("SunPower" or "the Company") (NASDAQ: SPWR) and certain of its officers.
+Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against SunPower Corporation (“SunPower” or “the Company”) (NASDAQ: SPWR) and certain of its officers.

 Class Definition: